osirisgothra/mini/eso/README.md

 mini/eso-bin
 ============

+4-04-2020

+ubin-local	once was /usr/bin/local scripts changed by me,
+		plus some of my own.
+It now is ONLY items belonging to me for LICENSE consistency purposes.
+Modified items that may remain do so unknowingly and will be removed as they are found.
+This directory now refers to the very personal ~/bin instead.

+ubin		as above, except there are far less left behind here
+		and also, this is compeltely discontinued and soon to be no more.
+For the time being it is read-only.

+3-20-2015

 ```
  You probably dont want to bother reading this, find
  a repo that is of a more interesting nature.